ClaytonYoung/ClaytonYoung.github.io/_pages/03-ucsf.md

 ---
 # Building a Comprehensive Dataset Management System at UCSF

 Academic research data can be messy due to the high turnover among those collecting, organizing, and analyzing it.
 In the latter half of my time at UCSF, I was asked to improve this process for researchers, with the goal of making data usage less painful and more accessible (i.e., “democratizing” the process).
 Among the various objectives of the project, I'm particularly proud of creating a system that allows users to build a new dataset or augment an existing one.
+[Here's an interactive markdown of the code and process.](/assets/02_dataset_generation.html)

 This system: